sheeplinux/sheep/GUIDELINES.md

 ### Variable into functions

-Everytime it is possible, a variable is declared locally when used only inside a function using the `local` keyword.
+Everytime it is possible, a variable is declared locally when used inside a function using the `local` keyword.
 We try to avoid global variable as much as we can.

 ### Variable namming